evgeny-goldin/maven-plugins/README.markdown

 * **Only Maven 3 is supported!**

-* Run `"mvn -s settings.xml clean install"` to build and install the plugins into your local Maven repository.
+* Run `"mvn -s settings.xml clean install"` to build and install plugins into your local Maven repository.

+* Run `"mvn -s settings.xml clean install -Dsilence"` to build and install plugins with Maven logging minimized.